Is TEALS in my state?

 Our school is already partnered with TEALS in 2017-18, do we need to do anything to continue that partnership?

 Yes.
 All schools that wish to participate in 2018-19, including returning partners, must complete the online application form when school application registration happens in November.

 How are TEALS partner schools selected?

 Any high school interested in building a sustainable computer science program can apply.
 We make final selections based on school and community commitment and the availability of a volunteer pool.

 What are the important dates to apply for the 2019-20 school year partnership?

 Can I sign up right now?

-Yes!
-We are currently accepting applications for new school partners for the 2018-19 school year through the end of February 2018.
+Not quite yet!
+We will soon be accepting applications for new school partners for the next school year starting in November 2018.
 For more information and to apply please visit the schools info page.